SpenceKonde/ATTinyCore/README.md

 ### Additional configuration options
 These are available from tools submenus

+#### Pin Remapping (x61, 441, 841 only, new in 2.0.0)
+The x61-series can use either PORTA or PORTB pins for the USI.
+This must be chosen at compiletime - implementing swap() like the megaAVR parts have would impose excess overhead.

+The x41-series has two options for USART0 and two options for SPI.
+They are chosen independently, and the tools menu hence contains four options. (it's better than two menus, right?)

 #### Retain EEPROM
 All non-bootloader board definitions have a menu option to control whether the contents of the EEPROM are erased when programming.
 This only applies to ISP programming, and you must "burn bootloader" to set the fuses to apply this.
 Because it only applies to ISP programming, it is not available for Bootloader board definitions. on Optiboot definitions, EESAVE is never enabled, but since only ISP programming will normally erase the EEPROM, the only time you'd be running into this is if you were "rebootloading" it - which should always return it to a known state - or were writing over the bootloader with a sketch (which you probably shouldn't be doing anyway).
 Meanwhile if that option was present, it would cause a great deal of confusion since it would apply only to an uploading use case that you shouldn't be doing, and to rebootloading, not to normal uploads.